 1. Cavalier King Charles Spaniel

 The ultimate companion dog, Cavaliers King Charles Spaniels have a super sweet temperament.
 They also really love to cuddle, making them one of the best emotional support dogs.
 They are very mellow, low-energy pups who don't take a lot of time and maintenance.
 Depending on your needs, this may be the perfect ESA if you don't have a lot of extra energy to spare.

 2. Golden Retriever

-Having long been one of the most popular dog breeds in the U.S., Golden Retrievers are just a wonderful family pet all around.
+Having long been one of the most popular dog breeds in the United States, Golden Retrievers are just a wonderful family pet all around.
+They are very loyal to their owners and will gladly cater to their needs.
+Although they have a moderate energy level and need a bit of exercise, as long as you can provide the appropriate activity level, they will be a perfect companion.
 Their high intelligence and gentle nature make these friendly dogs a great ESA.

 4. Yorkshire Terrier

 Originally bred as a herding dog, corgis are affectionate dogs that have a strong instinct for picking up on their human's emotions, making them well-suited for emotional support work.
 They are also small enough to cuddle up on the couch, too!

-Ranked as the second smartest dog breed, the poodle is super intelligent and easy to train, to say the least.
+Ranked as one of the smartest dog breeds, the poodle is super intelligent and easy to train.
 Because of this, poodles can be wonderful companions when it comes to helping with mental health issues.
+Since they are easy to train, you don't have to worry about whether or not they will follow through with their ESA tasks.
+With the proper training, they will jump right in and reduce the stress in any situation.

-With proper early socialization, these small dogs can develop loving personalities that translate pretty well into being good emotional support dogs.
+With proper early socialization, chihuahuas can develop loving personalities that translate pretty well into being good emotional support dogs.
 Their tiny size also allows major portability and great snuggling time.
 They need a lot of attention, but if you have the time, an attention-seeking dog can be mutually beneficial when you are in need of comfort.

 8. Labrador Retriever